ELynx/zoom-fx-modding/README.md

 You may see Zoom Co related imagery in media files I use for demonstration.
 All images, fonts and names are property and trademark of Zoom Co and I do my best to use them fairly.

-YouTube logo used in this README is downloaded from official press / media kit.
+YouTube logo used in this README and other written materials is downloaded from official press / media kit.
 This project has no relation or affiliation with YouTube, I only use their logo as signifier of where link directs to.

-VK logo is embedded by the link to official web site.
+VK logo used in this README and other written materials is embedded by the link to official web site.
 This project has no relation or affiliation with VK, I only use their logo as signifier of where link directs to.

-Telegram logo used in this README is downloaded from official press / media kit.
+Telegram logo used in this README and other written materials is downloaded from official press / media kit.
 This project has no relation or affiliation with Telegram, I only use their logo as signifier of where link directs to.

 ЮMoney logo used in this README is downloaded from official press / media kit.
 This project has no relation or affiliation with ЮMoney, I only use them as tips provider.